ericrobolson/stackr-rs/ROADMAP.md

 - [x] Add a way to get the size of the stack
 - [x] Add rotn, a way to swap the top of the stack with the nth item
 - [x] Add pluck, a way to pull the nth item from the stack to the top
+- [x] Add a method to see if the interpreter should exit
 - [ ] Fix issue with nested if statements
 - [ ] Fix REPL mode launching from interpreter.
 Calling `repl` command messes stuff up, also having an error in the repl doesn't increment the PC and just explodes the app.
 Maybe repl should reset pc?
 - [ ] Remove noop from interpreter